luqaska/gh-pages-url-shortener/README.md

 3. The newly created short url can be accessed via `od.dyn/{issue_number}`

+## 📄 ToS

+Don't use this service to short URLs with content illegal on the USA and Argentina or that could break [GitHub's ToS](https://docs.github.com/en/github/site-policy/github-terms-of-service)

 ## ☕️ Features

 1. Unlike many URL shorteners, this one ~~does not need a database~~ uses a